-Most choose to install the Hydrovane rudder for passages, and remove before entering a marina.
-The rudder is designed for 'quick release' - takes seconds.
+Most choose to install the Hydrovane Rudder for passages and remove it before entering a marina.
+The Rudder is designed for quick release.
 It is held in place with the Rudder Locking Pin.
-You can pop that pin out with a boat hook and the Rudder will drop off the shaft.
+You can pop that pin out by pulling it by hand or with a boat hook and the Rudder will drop off the Shaft.
+Haul it onboard.
 Caution, if not secured by a strong tether line, it will go straight to the bottom!

-If not possible to remove, the Hydrovane rudder should locked in the fore and aft position for motoring and coming into a marina.
+If not possible to remove, the Hydrovane Rudder can be locked in the fore and aft position for motoring and coming into a marina.
 Yes, you will probably lose some maneuverability.
-However, if you have an extra pair of hands who can operate the Hydrovane tiller and rudder you will find your ability to turn in tight spaces considerably enhanced as the Hydrovane rudder is further aft - more leverage, cleaner water.
+However, if you have an extra pair of hands who can operate the Hydrovane Tiller and Rudder you will find your ability to turn in tight spaces considerably enhanced as the Hydrovane Rudder is further aft - more leverage, cleaner water.